idehub/react-native-google-analytics-bridge/README.md

   2. SystemConfiguration.framework
   3. libz.tbd
   4. libsqlite3.0.tbd
-7. Under your project properties ➜ "Info", add a new line with the following:
+6. Under your project properties ➜ "Info", add a new line with the following:
   1. Key: GAITrackingId
   2. Type: String
   3. Value: UA-12345-1 (in other words, your own tracking id).
-8. **Optional step**: If you plan on using the advertising identifier (IDFA), then you need to do two things:
+7. **Optional step**: If you plan on using the advertising identifier (IDFA), then you need to do two things:
   1. Add AdSupport.framework under "Link Binary With Libraries".
 (As with the other frameworks in step 5).
   2. Go to Xcode ➜ `Libraries` ➜ `RCTGoogleAnalyticsBridge.xcodeproj` ➜ right-click `google-analytics-lib`.
 Here you need to `Add files to ..`, and add `libAdIdAccess.a` from the `google-analytics-lib` directory.
-This directory is located in the same directory as in step 3.
+This directory is located in the same `node_modules` path as in step 3.

 ## Prerequisites for Android
 Make sure you have the following SDK packages installed in the Android SDK Manager: